owacoder/cppdatalib/README.md

     }

     try {
+        json::parser parser(std::cin);
         core::stream_filter<core::boolean, core::integer> second_filter(writer);
                                               // Set up filter on UBJSON output that converts booleans to integers

         core::stream_filter<core::integer, core::real> first_filter(second_filter);
                                               // Set up filter on top of previous filter that converts all integers to reals

-        json::convert(std::cin, first_filter);
-                                              // Convert from JSON on standard input to UBJSON on standard output,
+        parser >> first_filter;               // Convert from JSON on standard input to UBJSON on standard output,
                                               // converting booleans to integers, and converting integers to reals
                                               // Note that order of filters is important.
 The last filter enabled will be the first to be called.
                                               // If the filter order was switched, all booleans and integers would become reals.